Swonk888/Portfolio/README.md

     - Presents the steps taken to achieve the solution
     - Starting position can be Given

+  ### 9. **Genetic Algorithm algorithm Implementation**
+  - **Description**: Implemented a Genetic algorithm to play the classic "Snake" game.
+Implemented the individual's chromosome characteristics, fitness criteria, the crossover method and the mutuation rate and method.
+The basic logic of the algorithm came down to representing each individual in a population as a table that stores newly discovered game states when playing the game.
+The agent stores every new state and asigns a move to take in that given state.
+The idea its to form an individual with all posible states with the best possible move for that given state.
+  - **Technologies**: Jupyter Notebook, Python, Numpy, Matplotlib, pyGame
+  - **Features**:
+    - Can change parameters like mutuation rate, population size and generation number.
+    - Learns using evolution
+    - Added documentation and result analysis

 ## Links to Unity Projects
 https://drive.google.com/drive/folders/1e5N4NKkre6l7OH-Pyxl_cUFrf_aHUeoq?usp=drive_link